NationalAssociationOfRealtors/block_r_provisioner/README.md

 `cp $GOPATH/bin/protoc-gen-go $GOPATH/src/github.com/hyperledger/fabric/build/docker/gotools/bin`
 - If you would like to work from the Hyperledger Fabric master channel, change the `MASTER_BRANCH` variable to `true`
 - Setting the `DEBUG` to `true` will leave a copy of script in the home directory to give you a chance to instapect the file.
+3. Copy the `config.sh-sample` file in the root directory to `config.sh'
-3. Edit `config.sh` in the root directory with the following information:
+4. Edit `config.sh` in the root directory with the following information:
 - zookeepers: a space delimited list of server names that run zookeeper.
 For example, "vm1 vm2".
 - zookeeper_accounts: a space delimited list of accounts that run zookeeper.
 For example, "user1 user2a.
 When used with `zookeepers` from above, can be used for ssh arguments like "user1@vm1" and user2@vm2"
 - nodes: a space delimited list of server names operating regional nodes.
 For eample, "west1 central1 east2".